Boss Lady— /Baws LAY-dee/ — A confident and independent woman who takes charge of her life.

 Not to mention, spending time outdoors is a natural antidepressant.

-Whether it’s in the morning or on your lunch break, commit to spending time in fresh air and outside of the four walls of your office.
+Whether it’s in the morning or on your lunch break, commit to spending time in fresh air and outside of the four walls of your house or office.

 “Make the rest of your life the best of your life.”